overthink/pbe/_posts/2014-06-30-sneakythrow-avoid-checked-exceptions.markdown

 Their comment admits it's nuts, and points to [Java Puzzlers](http://www.amazon.com/Java%C2%BF-Puzzlers-Traps-Pitfalls-Corner/dp/032133678X), which I wasn't aware of.
-Apparently I'm out of it since this has been around since 2005, and the technique is used in many open source libraries (search around).
+Apparently I'm out of touch since this has been around since 2005, and the technique is used in many open source libraries (search around).

-I had two questions: 1) how does this work, and 2) why would you ever do this?
+I had two questions: 1) how does this work (!?), and 2) why would you ever do this?
 Checked exceptions are a huge pain, but outright circumvention seems extreme.

-After some study, the idea behind this code seems to be to make it possible to throw any `Throwable` without declaring a `Throws` clause in the method declaration.
-Some exprimentation made it more clear.
+Here's some code illustrating what `sneakyRethrow` allows one to do:

 {% highlight java %}
 import java.io.IOException;